Travel restrictions: check the testing and quarantine rules when you travel abroad from England.

 Travelling with children

-Ireland, the UK, the Channel Islands and the Isle of Man
+Ireland, the Channel Islands and the Isle of Man

 Check the rules on travel from England if you’re: